* SUMMER PROGRAM ALERT *

 Please note: Cancer Coaching will be available by appointment throughout the summer.

 The Ottawa Regional Cancer Foundation is proud to have had the opportunity to pilot the Health and Wellness programs for close to three years.
-These programs include fitness, yoga, nutrition, and healing therapies such as Reiki and QiGong.
+These programs include fitness, yoga, nutrition, and healing therapies such as Reiki.

-Over the summer months we’ll be designing a new program schedule for the Fall.
-We will be emailing program information to our clients – and will be providing a link to a user-friendly online platform for registration.
-This platform is being designed in consultation with some of our clients and Wellness Coaches.
+Over the summer months we are designing a new Fall program schedule.
+We will be emailing program information to our clients and will be providing a link to a user-friendly online platform for registration.
+This platform is being designed in consultation with some of our clients.